UCI-GDIM31/w0-setup-check-in-dhruvmantri/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

-1. Game design document
+1. N/A

-2. Scope management
+2. N/A

-3. Iteration
+3. repetition of an algorithm or a process

-4. Object-Oriented programming
+4. code containing data fields

-5. Model-View-Controller architecture
+5. N/A

 ## Complete!